chaolinzhanglab/PxR3D/README.md

 ## Structural feature extraction
 Protein-RNA structural feature extraction mainly uses `3dna2matrix_wrapper.pl`, which depends on DSSR and SNAP of the 3DNA tookit.

-Once installed, specify the directory of 3DNA 'e.g., ~/tools/3dna' when running `3dna2matirx_wrapper.pl` to run the script.
+when running `3dna2matirx_wrapper.pl`, specify the directory of 3DNA 'e.g., ~/tools/3dna'.

 The script requires PDB accession number as input and outputs the features related to amino acids and RNAs in the complex structure.

 `3dna2matrix_wrapper.pl [options] --3dna ~/tools/3dna <in.pdb> <out.rna.txt> <out.aa.txt>`

-The output files 'out.rna.txt' and 'out.aa.txt' were used to build the feature matrix and crosslink status of each nucleotide or amino acid will be added to train model for prediction.
+The output files 'out.rna.txt' and 'out.aa.txt' are used to build the feature matrix.
+The crosslinking status of each nucleotide or amino acid needs to be added to train model for prediction.
 See examples/featuretable.nt.txt and examples/featuretable.aa.txt.

 ## Crosslinking sites prediction
 After extracting the structural features, PxR3D adopts Random Forest to predict crosslinking nucleotides by `PxR3D_nt.R` and crosslinking amino acids by `PxR3D_aa.R `